LLM-NAS: LLM-driven Hardware-Aware Neural Architecture Search: Abstract

 \section{Abstract}

 Hardware-Aware Neural Architecture Search (HW-NAS) requires joint optimization of accuracy and latency under device constraints.
 Traditional supernet-based methods require multiple GPU days per dataset.
 Large Language Model (LLM)-driven approaches avoid training a large supernet and can provide quick feedback, but we observe an \emph{exploration bias}: the LLM repeatedly proposes neural network designs within limited search space and fails to discover architectures across different latency ranges in the entire search space.
-To address this issue, we propose \textbf{PEL-NAS}: a search space \textbf{P}artitioned, architecture prompt co-\textbf{E}volutionary and \textbf{L}LM-driven \textbf{N}eural \textbf{A}rchitecture \textbf{S}earch that can generate neural networks with high accuracy and low latency with reduced search cost.
-Our proposed PEL-NAS has three key components: 1) a complexity-driven partitioning engine that divides the search space by complexity to enforce diversity and mitigate exploration bias; 2) an LLM-powered architecture prompt co-evolution operator, in which the LLM first updates a knowledge base of design heuristics based on results from the previous round, then performs a guided evolution algorithm on architectures with prompts that incorporate this knowledge base.
+To address this issue, we propose \textbf{LLM-NAS}: an \textbf{L}LM-driven \textbf{N}eural \textbf{A}rchitecture \textbf{S}earch that can generate neural networks with high accuracy and low latency with reduced search cost.
+Our proposed LLM-NAS has three key components: 1) a complexity-driven partitioning engine that divides the search space by complexity to enforce diversity and mitigate exploration bias; 2) an LLM-powered architecture prompt co-evolution operator, in which the LLM first updates a knowledge base of design heuristics based on results from the previous round, then performs a guided evolution algorithm on architectures with prompts that incorporate this knowledge base.
 Prompts and designs improve together across rounds which avoids random guesswork and improve efficiency; 3) a zero-cost predictor to avoid training a large number of candidates from scratch.
-Experimental results show that on HW-NAS-Bench, PEL-NAS can achieve overall higher HV, lower IGD, and up to \textbf{54\%} lower latency than baselines at similar accuracy.
+Experimental results show that on HW-NAS-Bench, LLM-NAS can achieve overall higher HV, lower IGD, and up to \textbf{54\%} lower latency than baselines at similar accuracy.
 Meanwhile, the search cost drops from days to minutes compared with traditional supernet baselines.